-Business Insurance > Shop Insurance > Jewellery Shop > What Does Jewellery Shop Insurance Cover?
+Home > Business Insurance > Shop Insurance > Jewellery Shop > Comprehensive Protection Strategies for Jewellery Shops

 By Maria Hickey on January 1st, 2023

-Getting the best jewellery shop insurance coverage should be at the top of your list for protecting your jewellery business from the many risks its faces.
-Whether you are a sole trader with a small shop in a busy town centre or you operate a larger shop full of display cabinets and have staff behind the counter, protecting your jewellery shop should be your number one concern.
+Implementing the best protection strategies should be a top priority for safeguarding your jewellery business against various risks.
+Whether you’re a sole trader with a small shop in a busy town centre or you operate a larger store with multiple display cabinets and staff, securing your jewellery shop should be your primary concern.

-In most cases, your jewellery shop insurance should include the following elements:
+In most cases, your jewellery shop cover should include the following elements:

 • Business tools and equipment protection